opoupeney/dfd/source/devguide/dfx-anatomy-of-an-app.rst

 ==============================  ===================================================================================================================================================================================
  **Setting**                     **Description**
 ==============================  ===================================================================================================================================================================================
- **Templates**                  Templates define the layout and look and feel of a Page (header, footer, left nav, right nav, body, etc.).
  **Pages**                      Applications can have several Pages, each Page is composed of a number of Views arranged in a layout of rows and columns to form the :term:`UI` of the Page.
+Page are displayed using Page Templates which define the layout and look and feel of a Page (header, footer, left nav, right nav, body, etc.).
  **Views**                      Views (sometimes called Widgets) are graphical views which contain graphical controls ike input fields, buttons and tables arranged in a layout of rows and columns.
 Views are reusable across Pages.
 Views contains “cards” (a notion of multi-layering, :term:`SPA`) allowing some very complex interface representations to be built easier.
  **API Service Objects**        API Service Objects provide access to the data by defining the different API Services and their Routes.
 These are are endpoints that reference virtually any API end point that needs to be called in the application.
 API Services are organized under the notion of an “API Service Object” whichh allows them to be better classified and managed.
 They connect to the backend using “API Sources” (handlers that contains the type of the backend to call, the URL and the security credentials).
 ==============================  ===================================================================================================================================================================================